Kawaki: Creation and development

 In the first pages of the first chapter of Boruto: Naruto Next Generations, a flashforward shows an older teenage Boruto Uzumaki confronting Kawaki over a ruined Konoha.
 The scene has a dark tone, meant to build anticipation and suspense throughout the story.
 When writer Ukyō Kodachi showed artist Mikio Ikemoto the script for this scene, Ikemoto was highly surprised.
 The artist notes that the teenage designs were created in a short amount of time, and, as a result, once the story reached this moment, the older protagonists' designs might change.

-Ikemoto described the character's relationship with Boruto as antagonistic, noting both their implied past as allies, and their greater vitriol towards each other in comparison to Naruto and Sasuke in the original Naruto manga, even clashing in visual appearance.
+Ikemoto described the character's relationship with Boruto as antagonistic, noting both their implied past as allies and their greater vitriol towards each other compared to Naruto and Sasuke in the original Naruto manga, even clashing in visual appearance.
 Ikemoto has also commented that when the two interact, Boruto's design becomes more serious and "overgrown", in rebelliousness against Kawaki.
+When it comes to designing the characters, Kishimoto claims the clothes the characters are wearing represent their personalities; while Boruto wears Sasuke's clothing after becoming his student, Kawaki does not sport anything notable as a result of his lack of his own interest.

-In December 2020, it was announced that Yūma Uchida would voice Kawaki in the anime adaptation of Boruto.
+In December 2020, it was announced that Yuma Uchida would voice Kawaki in the anime adaptation of Boruto.
 Uchida was pleased with taking the role of Kawaki due to the popularity of the Boruto series.
 Following the announcement, Kodachi expressed joy in seeing Kawaki animated in the anime and thus looked forward to fan support.
-In the same month Ikemoto stated that the anime would make further progress in regards to Kawaki's and Boruto's meeting.
+In the same month, Ikemoto stated that the anime would make further progress in regards to Kawaki's and Boruto's meeting.
 However, he still refrained from explaining the flashforward at the start.
-Ikemoto stated that in future chapters, more hints will be revealed about the flashforward, such as their growth, why they become hostile and what Kawaki means when talking about Naruto.
+Ikemoto stated that more hints will be revealed about the flashforward in the future chapters, such as their growth, why they become hostile, and what Kawaki means when talking about Naruto.

 Appearances

 Kawaki first appears in Boruto's first chapter in a flashforward, where he and Boruto Uzumaki seem to have become enemies.
-An older Kawaki appears to have sealed or killed Naruto and levelled Konoha as he confronts an older Boruto, declaring "the age of shinobi has finally come to an end".
+An older Kawaki appears to have leveled Konoha as he confronts an older Boruto, declaring "the age of shinobi has finally come to an end".